Sutherland Railway: First steps

 In 1864 the Inverness and Ross-shire Railway had reached Bonar Bridge station from Inverness; in fact the station was in Ardgay on the west bank of the Kyle of Sutherland.
 It was only seen as a temporary terminus, and the next stage northwards was already being planned.

-The Sutherland Railway was projected to run from the Bonar Bridge station to Brora, nearly 33 miles, and it obtained its authorising Act of Parliament on 29 June 1865.
+The Sutherland Railway was projected to run from the Bonar Bridge station to Brora, nearly 33 miles, and it obtained its authorising act of Parliament, the Sutherland Railway Act 1865 (28 & 29 Vict. c. clxix) on 29 June 1865.
 Share capital was £240,000.

 The engineer was Joseph Mitchell.
-Construction was started immediately; advertisements inviting tenders for construction had been placed in newspapers before the Royal Assent was given.
-George The Duke of Sutherland was the main shareholder in the company, and the prime mover in bringing it to completion; he had a great interest in improving the situation of the inhabitants of his very extensive lands in Sutherland.
+Construction was started immediately; advertisements inviting tenders for construction had been placed in newspapers before royal assent was given.

+George, the Duke of Sutherland was the main shareholder in the company, and the prime mover in bringing it to completion; he had a great interest in improving the situation of the inhabitants of his very extensive lands in Sutherland.

 He was fascinated by mechanical things, and he was a keen railway enthusiast.
 Nevertheless economy in construction of the line was important to him, he was critical of Mitchell for his supposed over-specification of engineering works.
 In fact Mitchell was able to point out that contracts he had let for the work averaged £5,773 per mile, a very low figure, and there was an enduring friction between the two men.
 Notwithstanding Mitchell's economy, the funds for construction had been exhausted by the time the line had been built as far as Golspie in 1868, six miles short of Brora.
-This caused a permanent feeling of distrust of Mitchell by the Duke.
+This caused a permanent feeling of distrust of Mitchell by the duke.

 Financial affairs

-In 1865-66 the Sutherland Railway's cash difficulties had become unmistakeable, and the Duke let it be known that he thought the Highland Railway should inject £30,000 into the Sutherland Railway’s capital account.
-The Highland Railway was itself in a serious cash-flow crisis at the time, and the directors doubted that the necessary Extraordinary Shareholders’ Meeting would agree to the allocation of such a large sum, to what was suspected as being the personal plaything of the Duke.
+In 1865-66 the Sutherland Railway's cash difficulties had become unmistakeable, and the duke let it be known that he thought the Highland Railway should inject £30,000 into the Sutherland Railway’s capital account.
+The Highland Railway was itself in a serious cash-flow crisis at the time, and the directors doubted that the necessary extraordinary shareholders' meeting would agree to the allocation of such a large sum, to what was suspected as being the personal plaything of the duke.

 The Duke of Sutherland was himself a major shareholder in the Highland Railway, and a director of the company, and his continual pressure on the matter made things very difficult.
-At the Highland Railway Board meeting of 9 October 1866, it was reported that the Duke would take up £30,000 worth of the company's unissued 4½% preferred stock, enabling the Highland to invest £30,000 in the Sutherland Railway as allowed for in that Railway's Act.
-Reluctantly the Board agreed, and the forthcoming Shareholders' half-yearly General Meeting acquiesced.
-The arrangement was conditional on the Sutherland company continuing its line to Golspie at once, and completing it promptly to Brora.
+At the Highland Railway board meeting of 9 October 1866, it was reported that the duke would take up £30,000 worth of the company's unissued 4½% preferred stock, enabling the Highland to invest £30,000 in the Sutherland Railway as allowed for in that railway's act of Parliament.
+Reluctantly the board agreed, and the forthcoming shareholders' half-yearly general meeting acquiesced.
+The arrangement was conditional on the Sutherland Railway Company continuing its line to Golspie at once, and completing it promptly to Brora.
 In fact it never got that far.